Monte Lake residents to view fire devastation first-hand as wildfires continue to rage in B.C. | CBC News

 The White Rock Lake fire, more than 600 square kilometres in size, continues to be the B.C.
 Wildfire Service's primary concern as the heat wave currently affecting southern B.C. threatens fresh fire starts.

-The district says conditions are currently safe enough for some property owners in Monte Lake and the Paxton Valley to assess the damage themselves, though the situation remains volatile.
+The Thompson-Nicola Regional District said conditions are currently safe enough for some property owners in Monte Lake and the Paxton Valley to assess the damage themselves, although the situation remains volatile.

 "As of last night, we downgraded the evacuation order for a number of properties along Highway 97.
-It's now an evacuation alert, and the Highway 97 has opened up," said Andrew Roebbelen, spokesperson for the Thompson-Nicola Regional District.
+It's now an evacuation alert, and the Highway 97 has opened up," said Andrew Roebbelen, spokesperson for the district.

 "We do have reports that 28 primary dwellings were destroyed in the White Rock Lake fire, as well as one commercial structure."